SaidZahrai/CarND-Kidnapped-Vehicle-Project/README.md

 <img src="./images/cmakelists.png" width="600"/>
 </p>

-After the above changes, the executable can be created by use of cmake and the build.sh provided in the project as shown below.
+After the above steps, the source code can be compiled and linked to make an executable.
+Note that the uWebSockets must have been installed to make the connection between the particle filter and the simulator possible.
+The script build.sh, provided in the project, builds the applicaiton as shown in the below figure.

 <p align="center">
 <img src="./images/make.png" width="600"/>
 </p>

 Once the executable is available the particle filter applicaiton can be launched using the run.sh script available in the project.
 Launching the application, will start the filter and wait for connection from the simulator.
-The connection will be established once the simulator is launched, as shown below.
+The connection will be established once the simulator is launched, as presented below.

 <p align="center">